+This course is part 2 of a 3-part series.
+Courses must be taken in order.
+All courses are offered 2-3 times per year.
 Cash is arguably the most important factor in business success.
 D&B reports 90% of all small business failures are due to poor cash flow — more money gets paid out than collected.
 It is the non-financial manager who really makes a difference in the day-to-day cash activities.
 Discover how to maximize cash flow, learn the importance of cash and find out your role in cash flow success.

 Unit 1 - Cash Flow Strategies

 - Why cash is so important in business